bukiro/PECS/README.md

 # Hosting

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

 You need to provide a config.json with your database URL.
 See config.json.example for details (hint: It's a URL.)

 Run `ng serve` for a dev server, navigate to `http://localhost:4200` and never bother to go productive.
 Alternatively, run `ng build` to build the project, with the `--prod` flag for a production build.
 CAUTION: Definitely use `--optimization=false` and configure your initial budget with `"maximumError": "15mb"` in angular.json.
 PECS is a very complex piece of code and does not take kindly to minification.